cube-io/cube-error/README.md

 - `Conflict(message, previousError)`:
   Used when a resource modification conflicts with existing internal state.
 - `MissingArgument(message, previousError)`:
   Can be used when arguments were expected but not passed.
 - `InvalidArgument(invalidArgumentName, message, previousError)`:
   Can be used as a custom `TypeError` to indicate unexpected input-type or value The error has a `invalidArgument`-field which stores the value of `invalidArgumentName`

+`Custom` should never be instantiated, but is intended to be inherited from.

 ### Building custom errors